 Economy/Residential: Depending on the retailer any of these brands may be an economy or residential grade model.
 It is very hard to figure it out without actually looking at the parts numbers of the individual components in the machines.

 One good thing about these snow blowers.
-They are all manufactured here in the U.S.
+They are all manufactured here in the U.S. If the price is your major deciding factor always pick one of these brands over a Chinese built brand.

 Heavy Duty: None